 A student placement in a Nepalese hospital changed the course of Professor Russell Gruen’s (PhD(Med) ’05) life and kindled a determination to forge an uncharted career path.

-‘I was doing a mixture of reconstructive surgery and public health as a medical student and I came back committed to a career in both areas, because of their importance in shaping people’s lives,’ Professor Gruen said.
+‘I was doing a mixture of reconstructive surgery and public health as a medical student and I came back committed to a career in both areas, because of their importance in shaping people’s lives,’ said Professor Gruen.

-He trained as a surgeon, focusing on developing skills to excise and reconstruct, while continuing to look for opportunities to have an impact in public health.
+Training as a surgeon, with a focus on developing skills to excise and reconstruct, he continued to look for opportunities to have an impact in public health.
 Several years passed when an opportunity presented itself to study at the Flinders University Clinical School in Darwin.

 ‘I became one of the few people in the world with expertise in surgery and a PhD in public health,’ he said.
 ‘The intersection of surgery and public health was just becoming a hot topic globally and several papers from the PhD were published in some of the world’s leading medical journals.’

 Professor Gruen spent a year at Harvard as a Harkness Fellow in Health Policy and a Fellow in Medical Ethics after graduating from Flinders.
 He then spent 10 years combining a surgery practice and public health policy development, working at the University of Melbourne and then Monash University.

 In 2015, he was recruited by Nanyang Technological University in Singapore to lead interdisciplinary research, drawing together clinicians and engineers to solve large and complex health-related challenges.